 The Bad: Well, there is definitely some bad.
 First, the two racial retcons.
 The Revolution has already gone on record stating that we absolutely abhor racial retcons.
 I know there is an absolute need to put more minorities on the team that was all white, but I still don’t like it.
 I still find creating new characters both more satisfying and creative.
 It also lets the minority characters have their own histories and uniqness independent of a prior existing white character.

 Plus, if there is a need to bump up the minority factor how about making one of them Asian or Hispanic?
 Why do they both have to be black?
 C’mon, people!
 The world is much more than black and white!
-There are more Hispanics in this country than blacks.
-There are more Hispanics working in comics than blacks.
+There are more Hispanics in this country than African-Americans.
+There are more Hispanics working in comics than African-Americans.
 I would have much rather have seen at least one of the characters made either Asian or Hispanic rather than both being black.

 Now, I think creating a new character that is a minority is a far superior idea rather than racially retconning a character.
 Having said that, if you absolutely must racially retcon a character, then do it with a relatively obscure minor character.
 Using that logic, I have less of a problem with racially retconning the minor character of Whizzer.

 Plus, Straczynski violates the Revolution’s Nazi Rule.
 We have mentioned it before.
 No comic shall have any villains that are Nazis or affiliated with Nazis.
-That includes modern day white supremacist groups.
+That includes modern-day white supremacist groups.
 The only exception are comics set during WWII and Captain America.
 That is it.

-The reason is because the idea of Nazi/White Supremacist groups as villains is so tired and played out!
+The reason is that the idea of Nazi/White Supremacist groups as villains is so tired and played out!
 Boring!
 Whenever there is to be a racist group in comics, you know it is going to be a white supremacist group.
 This is naturally because only white people are racists.
 The Revolution urges writers to be more damn creative!